 - The Centers for Medicare & Medicaid Services warned nursing homes that seizing Economic Impact Payments could violate federal law.
 More information.

-- The FTC reminded consumers that Economic Impact Payments are intended for individuals and not nursing homes or care facilities.
+- The IRS and the FTC reminded consumers that Economic Impact Payments are intended for individuals and not nursing homes or care facilities and provided information on what to do if an assisted living facility has taken your stimulus check.
 More information.

 - The Federal Deposit Insurance Corporation (FDIC) issued a message that FDIC-insured banks are not at risk because of COVID-19.
 More Information.